A continuum of invariant measures for the periodic KdV and mKdV equations: Introduction

 We now motivate our construction of the invariant measures.
 In \cite{KVZ}, Killip-Vi\c{s}an-Zhang observed that for mKdV (and also for NLS, with appropriate modifications), the quantity

 is conserved, at least for regular enough solutions.
 Here, $\al(\kk,q)$ is a series expansion of the logarithm of the perturbation determinant; see \cite{KVZ}.
 They then exploited this conservation to prove a-priori $H^s$ bounds for every $-\frac12<s<0$.\footnote{Strictly speaking, the authors did not use \eqref{alpha} but a very similar version of it, which is necessary for potentials below $L^2(\T)$.} Unfortunately, we believe that $\al(\kk,q)$ and conserved quantities based on it are unsuitable choices to define candidate invariant measures of the form \eqref{gibbs}.
 The main obstructions are the sign indefiniteness of $\al(\kk,q)$ and the restriction on $\kk$ in \eqref{alpha}.
-Both suggest that a mass cutoff is necessary when defining the measure.
-However, this would force $\kk$ to depend upon the size of the mass cutoff, and so would $\al(\kk,q)$, albeit in a highly nonlinear and non-explicit way.
+Both suggest that a mass cut-off is necessary when defining the measure.
+However, this would force $\kk$ to depend upon the size of the mass cut-off, and so would $\al(\kk,q)$, albeit in a highly nonlinear and non-explicit way.
 We believe such a restriction to be artificial.

 Fortunately, in \cite{HGKV}, a more suitable candidate was discovered.
 They showed that $\al(\kk,q)$ can be written in terms of a macroscopic conservation law $A(\kk,q)$, which extends by analyticity to all $\kk\geq 1$.
 Following \cite{KMV, FKV}, we thus consider the quantity $A(\kk,q)$, whose precise definition we defer to \eqref{defA}.
-Note that $A(\kk,q)$ is well-defined and conserved under the (defocusing) mKdV flow for any $\kk\geq 1$ and $q\in C^{\infty}(\T)$; see \cite{FKV}.
+Note that $A(\kk,q)$ is well-defined and conserved under the defocusing mKdV flow for any $\kk\geq 1$ and $q\in C^{\infty}(\T)$; see \cite{FKV}.
+In the following, we will thus restrict to the defocusing mKdV equation; see Remark~\ref{RMK:focusing} for a discussion on the focusing case.

 To recover an $H^s(\T)$-like quantity from $A(\kk,q)$, we follow an idea in \cite{KVZ}.
 Given $\kk\geq1$ and $\frac{1}{2}<s<1$, we consider and the following candidate for a conserved quantity